THE REMEDIAL HERSTORY PROJECT

 >

-Women were felt aboard ships, however, which were addressed in the feminine “she” and “her.”
-In ancient history, ships were named after goddesses, but by the modern era, ships were increasingly named after mortal women.
-Despite their reservations about women aboard their ships, sailors believed that naked women calmed the sea, so most figureheads depicted beautiful and topless women as a gift to the sea gods.
+Their ships, however, were addressed in the feminine as “she” and “her.”
+In ancient history, ships were named after goddesses, but by this period, European ships were increasingly named after mortal women - typically, noblewomen, wives, daughters, and so on.
+Further, despite their reservations about women aboard their ships, sailors believed that naked women calmed the sea, so most

 Picture